 – Why do you work in black and white rather than color?

-While I do also enjoy color photography, in my opinion, black and white allows for greater utilization of negative space without colors distracting from the focal subject matter.
+I enjoy shooting colour and do mostly for professional work, but black and white allows for greater utilization of negative space without colours distracting from the focal subject.
 This allows greater emotional expression.
-Black and white photography has a timeless quality to it, leaving some interpretation to be performed on the image.
+Black and white photography also has a timeless quality to it, leaving some interpretation to be performed on the image.
 It requires the viewer to pay great attention to the details of the photograph to really understand what is happening in the photo and what the events suggest.
-With my photography, I want the viewer to take some time to think about the image, not just skim over it with a glance.
+With this kind of photography, I want the viewer to take some time to think about the image, not just skim over it with a glance.

 Additionally, some of my favorite photographers were taking photos before the development of color photography, such as Henri Bresson, Sebastio Salgado, Margaret White, James Nachtwey, Robert Capa, and Ansel Adams.
 This undoubtedly influenced my taste in photography by the simple fact that black and white images have long been those that I have most enjoyed.